Lutila243/C-/ReadMe.md

 #C++
-these are my class homework and project
+these are my Homeworks and labs.
+Must be run through a DEV C++ compiler for test.